“Learning the basics in a rote, unthinking manner almost ensures mediocrity.”

 Unfortunately, I’ve observed that young musicians often repeat material mindlessly in practice, believing that repetition alone will cultivate expertise.
 It won’t.

-Only mindful practice breeds excellence; mindless practice cultivates mediocrity.
+Only mindful practice breeds excellence.
+Mindless practice, in contrast, cultivates mediocrity.

-Harvard University psychologist and researcher Ellen Langer has proven as much and written about her findings in The Power of Mindful Learning.
+Harvard University psychologist and researcher Ellen Langer has proven as much and written about her research in The Power of Mindful Learning.
 I also make use of her findings in The Musician’s Way.

-Here are five characteristics of mindfulness that Dr. Langer identifies along with some of my thoughts about how we musicians might apply them.
+Below are five characteristics of mindfulness that Dr. Langer identifies along with some of my thoughts regarding how we musicians can apply them.

-Every time we make music with others, we can spark mutual inspiration.
-Or we can tune others out.
+Similarly, every time that we make music with others, we can spark mutual inspiration, or we can tune others out.

-By opening ourselves to opportunities for novelty – such as new ways to interpret pieces we’ve performed for years – we become engaged and our imagination takes flight.
-Our every note vibrates with meaning.
+By opening ourselves to opportunities for novelty – such as new ways to interpret pieces we’ve performed for years – we become engaged, and our imagination takes flight.
+Every pitch vibrates with meaning.

 A lighter touch here?
-A little more body to the sound there?
+A little more fullness to the sound there?
 What about a tad more accent on the downbeats?

 As we zero in on distinctions in sound and technique, we heighten our perceptiveness, and our creativity expands in step.